 The voting process complied with the principles of one-share, one-vote, and cumulative voting requirements under the Revised Corporation Code.
-Based on the Requirements and Procedures for Voting in the 2023 ASM, the votes submitted through proxy documents were counted and added to the votes of the stockholders in absentia through the online voting portal.
+Based on the Requirements and Procedures for Voting in the 2024 ASM, the votes submitted through proxy documents were counted and added to the votes of the stockholders in absentia through the online voting portal.

 VII.
-APPOINTMENT OF THE COMPANY'S EXTERNAL AUDITOR FOR 2023
+APPOINTMENT OF THE COMPANY'S EXTERNAL AUDITOR FOR 2024

-The Chairman explained to the stockholders that, after deliberation and evaluation, the Board Audit Committee of the Company recommended the appointment of SGV as the Company's external auditors for 2023.
-The Chairman advised the stockholders that the Board Audit Committee, after its evaluation of SGV's services, was satisfied with SGV's performance as the Company's external auditors.
-On behalf of the Board of Directors of the Company, the Chairman endorsed to the stockholders for approval the appointment of SGV as the Company's external auditor for the year 2023.
+The Chairman explained to the stockholders that, after deliberation and evaluation, the Board Audit Committee of the Company recommended the appointment of SGV as the Company's external auditors for 2024.
+The members of the Board considered the Board Audit Committee's recommendation and resolved to re-appoint SGV as the Company's external auditor for the year 2024.
+On behalf of the Board of Directors of the Company, the Chairman endorsed to the stockholders for approval the appointment of SGV as the Company's external auditor for the year 2024.